matqr/matqr.github.io/_projects/comfortGAN.md

 ---
 layout: page
 title: comfortGAN
-description: cWGAN for imbalanced thermal comfort datasets
+description: Conditional Wasserstein GAN (cWGAN) for imbalanced thermal comfort datasets
 ---

 Balancing thermal comfort datasets: We GAN, but should we?